-Our success depends on our ability to successfully commercialize our only product, OFIRMEV®.
+Our success depends on the commercial success of our only product, OFIRMEV®.

-Our success depends on our ability to effectively commercialize our only product, OFIRMEV, which was approved by the FDA in November 2010 for the management of mild to moderate pain, the management of moderate to severe pain with adjunctive opioid analgesics and the reduction of fever in adults and children two years of age and older.
+Our success depends on the continued success of our efforts to commercialize our only product, OFIRMEV, which was approved by the FDA in November 2010 for the management of mild to moderate pain, the management of moderate to severe pain with adjunctive opioid analgesics and the reduction of fever in adults and children two years of age and older.

-We launched OFIRMEV in January 2011, but our ability to effectively commercialize and generate revenues from OFIRMEV will depend on several factors, including:
+We launched OFIRMEV in January 2011, but our ability to maintain and increase revenues from sales of OFIRMEV will depend on several factors, including:

-- our ability to create market demand for OFIRMEV through our own marketing and sales activities, and any other arrangements to promote this product we may later establish; - our ability to train, deploy and support a qualified sales force; - our ability to secure formulary approvals for OFIRMEV at a substantial number of targeted hospitals; - our ability to maintain and defend our patent protection and regulatory exclusivity for OFIRMEV; - our ability to procure a supply of OFIRMEV from our third-party manufacturers in sufficient quantities and at acceptable quality and pricing levels in order to meet commercial demand; - the performance of our third-party manufacturers and our ability to ensure that our supply chain for OFIRMEV efficiently and consistently delivers OFIRMEV to our customers; - our ability to implement and maintain agreements with wholesalers, distributors and group purchasing organizations on commercially reasonable terms; - the occurrence of adverse side effects or inadequate therapeutic efficacy of OFIRMEV, and any resulting product liability claims or product recalls; and - the availability of adequate levels of reimbursement coverage for OFIRMEV from third-party payors.
+- our ability to increase market demand for OFIRMEV through our own marketing and sales activities, and any other arrangements to promote this product we may later establish; - our ability to maintain and defend our patent protection and regulatory exclusivity for OFIRMEV; - our ability to continue to procure a supply of OFIRMEV from our sole source third-party manufacturer in sufficient quantities and at acceptable quality and pricing levels in order to meet commercial demand; - the performance of our third-party manufacturer and our ability to ensure that our supply chain for OFIRMEV efficiently and consistently delivers OFIRMEV to our customers; - our ability to continue to deploy and support a qualified sales force; - our ability to maintain fees and discounts payable to the wholesalers and distributors who distribute OFIRMEV, as well as to group purchasing organizations, at commercially reasonable levels; - whether the FTC, DOJ or third parties seek to challenge and are successful in challenging our settlement agreement with Perrigo; - the occurrence of adverse side effects or inadequate therapeutic efficacy of OFIRMEV, and any resulting product liability claims or product recalls; and - our ability to achieve hospital formulary acceptance for OFIRMEV, and to the extent third-party payors separately cover and reimburse for OFIRMEV, the availability of adequate levels of reimbursement for OFIRMEV from third-party payors.